Ahhh… preschool photography. One of my favourite genres.

 Once you learn some tricks, get used to the logistical aspects, and gain some confidence, it’s a fun gig.
 You’ll find yourself skipping home from work because a little person adopted you and drew you a crayon masterpiece to take home.

-In closing… When I first started with the preschool photography genre I had an all consuming fear!
+In closing… when I first started with the preschool photography genre I had an all consuming fear!

 After my very first day I think I even felt like crying, and I definitely had a wine when I got home!
-I wasn’t that great at it.
+I wasn’t that great at it and my confidence took a beating.

 But within a few days I realised I was expecting way too much of myself.
 I decided to trust that if I just gave it time, I would learn some tricks, get faster, and better… and my confidence would return.